mrinaljain/Javascript-A-Z-notes/O/operators/README.md

 2. What is the difference between `in` and `hasOwnProperty` in JavaScript? in checks if property exists even in inheritance, hasOwnProperty only checks ounproperties

+3. Can you use the rest operator for objects?

+4. Can you use rest operator in arrays?